chuangys/RepData_PeerAssessment1/PA1_template.md

 activity <- read.csv("D:\\Coursera\\Material\\05.
 Reproducible Research\\CourseProject\\activity.csv")
 ```

-## 2. What is mean total number of steps taken per day?
+## 2. What is Mean/Median total number of steps taken per day?

 First, Remove NA data.
 And draw the histogram to see the distribusion of steps taken per day.
 Then, claculate the mean and median.
 We got mean = 10766.19 and median = 10766.